mschuchard/jenkins-devops-libs/docs/Packer.md

 # Packer

-Interacts with Packer.The `template` argument must generally be a `pkr.json` template, `pkr.hcl` template, or a directory containing them.
+Interacts with Packer.
+The `template` argument must generally be a `pkr.json` template, `pkr.hcl` template, or a directory containing Packer templates and configs.

 ### Dependencies